yatorho/SC24_ADE/figure12/README.md

 , replacing `{your_account}` and `{your_partition}` with the account and computational partition of your cluster.

-`run.sh` script will call sbatch to submit training task, and the results will be saved in `figure12/results.txt`.
+`run.sh` script will call sbatch to submit training tasks, and the results will be saved in `figure12/results.txt`.

-You can specify some paramters in `run.sh` and `e2e.py` to customize the experiment:
+You can specify some parameters in `run.sh` and `e2e.py` to customize the experiment:

 + `gpus_per_node`: Number of GPUs per node.